jfhbrook/susitna/adrs/002-sigils.md

 1. Since we only support Reals, use the `!` sigil exclusively.
 2. Do not implement default default types for identifiers without a sigil.
+3. Booleans will use a `?` sigil.

+## Deferred Decisions

+### Untyped and Union Identifiers

+There are cases where untyped or union identifiers would be useful.
+For instance, many native functions in BASIC can accept union or any types.

+One option is to list multiple sigils for union types.
+For instance, `ident%!` could be a union of integers and reals.
+In this case, ordering may be a linting rule.

+Another option is to allow completely untyped identifiers.
+These are two major
+options:

+1. Use a dedicated sigil.
+Unfortunately, many of the natural sigils - such as `?` - are taken.
+2. Use no sigil at all.
+Given the behavior of traditional BASICs of auto-assigning a type, this may be a natural choice.
+However, it's less explicit, and may discourage users from using types.

+This decision will be deferred until functions are implemented, or there is otherwise a use case for untyped or union identifiers.

+### Complex Types in Call Signatures

+In the context of a program, the type of an array or function is unambiguous.
+However, in the context of a call signature, they may be.
+There are a few
+options:

+1. Allow call signatures to be untyped.
+This appears to be the case with at least a few implementations of BASIC.
+While this is likely straightforward to implement, it may cause performance issues.
+2. Implement prefix sigils for functions and arrays.
+There is already an example of prefix sigils for channels, and this would allow reuse of sigils already used in a postfix context.

+This decision will be deferred until functions are implemented.